Common Injuries from Car Accidents

 Data from the National Highway Traffic Safety Administration shows that are five types of injuries that are most common in car accidents.
 It is also not uncommon for an individual to suffer more than one of these injuries.

-If you have sustained an injury mentioned above or any other that resulted from an automobile accident, the New Jersey accident attorneys at Lynch Law Firm will fight to secure the compensation you deserve for your medical bills, lost wages, and pain and suffering.
+If you have sustained an injury mentioned above or any other that resulted from an automobile accident, the New Jersey accident attorneys at Lynch Law Firm, PC will fight to secure the compensation you deserve for your medical bills, lost wages, and pain and suffering.

 Head and Brain Injuries